Richard Bushman: Biography

 After graduating from high school in 1949, Bushman matriculated at Harvard University.
-After taking time off from those studies to serve for two years as a Latter-day Saint missionary in the northeastern United States, he graduated in 1955 with an Bachelor of Arts degree magna cum laude in history.
+After taking time off from those studies to serve for two years as a Latter-day Saint missionary in the northeastern United States, he graduated in 1955 with a Bachelor of Arts degree magna cum laude in history.
 Bushman married fellow historian Claudia Lauper Bushman in August 1955, and the couple reared six children.
 Bushman continued at Harvard, earning Master of Arts and Doctor of Philosophy degrees in the history of American civilization, studying with the early American historian Bernard Bailyn.
 Bushman received a Sheldon Fellowship to work on his dissertation in London.

 Bushman taught at Brigham Young University from 1960 to 1968, though two of those years he spent studying history and psychology on a doctoral fellowship at Brown University.
 In 1968, he won the Bancroft Prize for his published dissertation, From Puritan to Yankee: Character and the Social Order in Connecticut, 1690–1765.
 Bushman was awarded a year-long fellowship in 1969 at Harvard's Charles Warren Center and then was recruited to teach by Boston University.
 In 1977, Bushman moved to the University of Delaware to work with material culture resources at the Winterthur Museum.
 Bushman's "major work on refinement and gentility dated from those years, which included a year-long fellowship at the Smithsonian Institution."
 In 1989, Bushman was asked to teach American colonial history at Columbia University.
 In 1992, Bushman was named the first Gouverneur Morris Professor of History.
 During his time at Columbia, he completed year-long fellowships at the Davis Center at Princeton, the National Humanities Center, and the Huntington Library.
 At the latter, in 1997, Bushman began writing a biography of Joseph Smith, Rough Stone Rolling, and he retired from Columbia in 2001 in order to complete it.
 From 2008 to 2011, Bushman served as the first Howard W. Hunter Chair of Mormon Studies at Claremont Graduate University and held a Huntington Library fellowship.
 In 2012, the University of Virginia established the Richard Lyman Bushman Chair of Mormon Studies in the Department of Religious Studies, the chair funded with a $3-million endowment by anonymous donors.
 Outside professoriate settings, in the twenty-first century Bushman also worked as an editor and later a national advisory board member for the Joseph Smith Papers, a project of the Church History Department.

 Bushman has continued writing both early American and Mormon history.
 In 2018, Yale University Press published his The American Farmer in the Eighteenth Century: A Social and Cultural History.
 By 2020, Bushman had spent almost a decade intermittently writing a cultural history of the golden plates that Joseph Smith had described as the source of the Book of Mormon.